Cloud-PG/k8s-KMS-vault/README.md

 helm repo add sealed-secrets https://bitnami-labs.github.io/sealed-secrets helm install sealed-secrets-controller sealed-secrets/sealed-secrets -n kube-system
 ```
-Once installed, Sealed Secrets colud be used in our use case to safely store in a public repository the secrets containing httpgo secrets.
-In fact, if we plan to share to push the secret into a public repo, instead of directly creating the secret via ```kubectl create secret tls my-tls-secret --key ca.key --cert ca.crt```, we need to create and deploy a SealedSecret.
-More specifically:
+Once installed, Sealed Secrets colud be used in our use case to safely store in a public repository the secrets containing httpgo certificates.
+In fact, if we plan to push the secret into a public repo, instead of directly creating the secret via ```kubectl create secret tls my-tls-secret --key ca.key --cert ca.crt```, we need to create and deploy a SealedSecret.
+More specifically, let's create the manifest of a standard tls secret:
 ```
 kubectl create secret tls my-tls-secret -o json >tlssecret.json --key ca.key --cert ca.crt --dry-run=client
 ```